borisbu/RaspAPWifiScanner/README.md

 > The `persistData()` function writes serialized data to the volatile `/tmp` directory which is cleared on each system boot.
 For this reason, it should _not_ be used as a method of permanent data storage.
 However, this functionality roughly approximates PHP's `$_SESSION` object; the difference being that each plugin's data is isolated from other plugin instances.

 ## Publishing your plugin
 The `SamplePlugin` contains an "About" tab where you may provide author information, a description and link to your project.
+If you'd like your plugin to be included in RaspAP's official [plugins repo](https://github.com/RaspAP/plugins) and made available via the one-click Plugin Installer UI, the `manifest.json` file must be populated.
+This is described in the next section.

+### Manifest
+The plugin [manifest](https://github.com/RaspAP/SamplePlugin/blob/master/manifest.json) is used to specify basic metadata about your plugin such as its name, version, description, author and so on.
+If your plugin has external dependencies, configuration files, needs special permissions or requires a non-priviledged user, these may also be defined in their respective fields.
+Refer to the [SocksProxy plugin manifest](https://github.com/billz/SocksProxy/blob/master/manifest.json) for a working example.

-If you've authored a plugin you feel would be useful to the RaspAP community, you're encouraged to share it in this repo's [discussions](https://github.com/RaspAP/SamplePlugin/discussions).
+If you've authored a plugin you feel would be useful to the RaspAP community, you're encouraged to share it in the [discussions](https://github.com/RaspAP/SamplePlugin/discussions).